Reconfigurable-Computing-CalPoly-Pomona/Binary-Neural-Network/README.md

       - ```conda install -y scipy```

 ### Usage
 Run the following command to see the argument options.
   ```python main_binary.py --help```
 For instance, to run the Binary ResNet18 model on the CIFAR-10 dataset and to save the data to t results/resnet18_binary, you would run the following:
   ```python main_binary.py --model resnet_binary --save resnet18_binary --dataset cifar10```

 ### Current project state and future plans
+1. Currently the models are not true binary models.
+The models use binary weights and activations in the forward pass, but store the floating-point weights, which are used during backpropagation.
+It is necessary to implement a straight through estimator in order to perform backpropogation without needing to store the full precision weights.
+2. Implement support for binarized versions of other layers, such as RSTM, RNN layers.
+3. Implement function to convert FP model into its binary equivalent.